| CAUSE:

 one or more other events.

-A consistent event sequence does not necessarily indicate a causal relationship, even though a so-called "effect" always follows the so-called "cause".
+A consistent event sequence does not necessarily indicate a causal relationship, even though a so-called "effect"

 Many phenomena are cyclic and to suppose that one phase "causes" the next phase is quite unhelpful.